jwllee/wailamjonathanlee.github.io/_posts/2018-02-19-orthogonal-projections.md

 ```

 # Orthogonal projection to approximate functions
-This is part of my personal goal to better understand linear algebra by working through the book ***Linear Algebra Done Right*** by Sheldon Axler.
+This is part of my goal to better understand linear algebra by working through the book ***Linear Algebra Done Right*** by Sheldon Axler.
 This notebook demonstrates how to approximate the sin(x) function by doing an orthogonal projection of the function onto the orthogonal basis of the inner product space with polynomial degree up to 5.

 Intuitively, this can be understood as ***describing*** sin(x) as a linear combination of independent components (the orthonormal polynomials).